hortvedt/PS3005/README.md

 # PS3005
 A way to use Velleman LABPS3005DN, Tekpower TP3005P and maybe other usb-controller PSUs.

+It is a fork from my now unavailable github account.

 It is now a battery charger with control for every 10% of the batteries charge.
 It plots and keeps track of energy usage.
 ### Resorces